iiyot/bootstrap-amd/README.md

 The script works with Twitter Bootstrap source directory cloned from [github](https://github.com/twitter/bootstrap/).
 It doesn't clone the Bootstrap, it just expects a path to this directory as a first argument.

-bootstrap-amd creates `bootstrap` folder with converted modules in the source directory.
+bootstrap-amd creates `amd` directory with `main.js` file that contains Twitter Bootstrap AMD and `amd/src` folder with converted modules.

 ## Constraints